 There is not one single metrical pattern that unifies the text.
 Instead, the lines mostly vary between seven and nine syllables.
 The exception is the final line of stanzas one and three.
 This line is a refrain, meaning that it is repeated word for word.
 It is significantly shorter than the others, containing only four syllables.

 Consonance, the repetition of consonant sounds, and assonance, the repetition of vowel sounds, also add to the rhythm.
-Assonance is quite pronounced in the first stanza in which both the long and short “a” sounds are used a number of times.
+Assonance is quite pronounced in the first stanza, in which both the long and short “a” sounds are used several times.

 Understanding the phrase, “A helpmeet for him,” is important before reading and attempting to analyze the text.
 The line comes from the book of Genesis, giving the poem a religious overtone.
 Specifically, it refers to someone who is compassionate and helpful, in this case, the wife.